Punjab, India: Ancient period

-Rigveda is the oldest Hindu text that originated in the Punjab region.
+Large parts of Rigveda are believed to have been originated in the Punjab region.

 The earliest known notable local king of this region was known as King Porus, who fought the famous Battle of the Hydaspes against Alexander the Great.
 His kingdom spanned between rivers Hydaspes (Jhelum) and Acesines (Chenab); Strabo had held the territory to contain almost 300 cities.
 He (alongside Abisares) had a hostile relationship with the Kingdom of Taxila which was ruled by his extended family.
 When the armies of Alexander crossed Indus in its eastward migration, probably in Udabhandapura, he was greeted by the-then ruler of Taxila, Omphis.
 Omphis had hoped to force both Porus and Abisares into submission leveraging the might of Alexander's forces and diplomatic missions were mounted, but while Abisares accepted the submission, Porus refused.
 This led Alexander to seek a face-off with Porus.
 Thus began the Battle of the Hydaspes in 326 BC; the exact site remains unknown.
 The battle is thought to have resulted in a decisive Greek victory; however, A. B. Bosworth warns against an uncritical reading of Greek sources who were exaggerative.

 Alexander later founded two cities—Nicaea at the site of victory and Bucephalous at the battle-ground, in memory of his horse, who died soon after the battle.
 (Note: Craterus supervised the construction.
 These cities are yet to be identified.)
 Later, tetradrachms would be minted depicting Alexander on horseback, armed with a sarissa and attacking a pair of Indians on an elephant.
 Porus refused to surrender and wandered about atop an elephant, until he was wounded and his force routed.
 When asked by Alexander how he wished to be treated, Porus replied "Treat me as a king would treat another king".
 Despite the apparently one-sided results, Alexander was impressed by Porus and chose to not depose him.
 Not only was his territory reinstated but also expanded with Alexander's forces annexing the territories of Glausaes, who ruled the area northeast of Porus' kingdom.